 12 Basecamp Software Alternatives That Actually Work for Agencies

 Basecamp’s pricing model feels like a trap.
-You start with $299/month for unlimited users & 15$/per user for Unlimited Projects, thinking you have found the perfect deal.
+You start with $299/month for unlimited users, thinking you’ve found the perfect deal.

 Then reality hits.
 Your agency grows.
-You need better features.
+You need better visibility into time, billing, and client work.
 Basecamp stays the same.

 Why Agencies Outgrow Basecamp Fast: The Pricing Problem Gets Worse Over Time